claysawyer/pf-shop/README.md

 - Browse and purchase products
 - Search products by name, description, or tags
 - Add items to a cart and checkout
-- View order history and status
-- Admin dashboard for managing products, orders, and customers
 - Authentication and authorization for users and admin

 ## Installation